Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 Large language models learn from massive text corpora that represent what has been published on the internet.
 Brands with more coverage in high-authority publications have disproportionately more representation in training data.
 An analysis of provider bias in LLM code generation demonstrated this directly: LLMs showed systematic preferences for services from Google and Amazon, and could autonomously modify input code to incorporate their preferred providers without users requesting it.
 The researchers attributed this to repeated pre-training exposure.

 This creates a compounding advantage.
 Brands already well-covered in publications that AI models index heavily are overrepresented in training data, which makes them more likely to be recommended, which generates more coverage, which increases their representation in future training runs.
-The cycle reinforces existing market leaders and disadvantages challengers.

 Source authority weighting